drjorgepolanco/mks/immersive/javascript/README.md

 This represents the JavaScript Lessons that were part of my Cohort at [MakerSquare](http://www.makersquare.com/).

-**There present exercises are only the one that were not meant to be completed in MakerSquare's Learn App.**
+**The presented exercises are only the ones that were not meant to be completed in MakerSquare's Learn App or directly in the browser.**

 ###Mini Projects: